multi-build/multibuild/README.rst

 * setting ``MB_PYTHON_OSX_VER=10.6 and PLAT=x86_64`` to build a 10.6 64-bit
   only wheel (10.6 would normally be 64/32-bit).
-Such a wheel would still have a platform tag of ``macosx_10_6_intel`` , advertising support for both 64 and 32-bit, but wouldnt work in 32-bit mode.
+Such a wheel would still have a platform tag of ``macosx_10_6_intel`` , advertising support for both 64 and 32-bit, but wouldn't work in 32-bit mode.
 This may be OK given how unlikely it is that there is still anyone actually running Python on macOS in 32-bit mode.